semaphoreci/docs/docs/reference/semaphore-changelog.md

 - Pypy 7.3.3 -> 7.3.4
 - Pypy3 7.3.3 -> 7.3.4

-To learn more about this image, check our [ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).
+To learn more about this image, check our [Ubuntu 18.04 page](https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/).

 ### Week of April 12, 2021